“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 “You were in no way responsible for her death.
 Others contrived to do evil to you.
 They invaded your mind and plotted to do it.
 They compacted with or knowingly used witch-hunters against you—and against me.
 Ms. Sweet stood against that.
 She stood against them.”

 “Don’t take that from her.
 As much as you might mourn her death, as much as you may feel guilty, don’t rob from a slain faithful servant the last, most impactful choices, of their life.”

-GM: “Wise words, Eiren, and ones that sound learned through bitter experience.
-This might be one area where I’m not your senior,” replies Becky Lynne.
+“Wise words, Eiren, and ones that sound learned through bitter experience.
+This might be one area where I’m not your senior,” she replies.

 “I’d hoped Peggy cared for me beyond the bond, but we can delude ourselves.
 It’s of some comfort to hear from a second party that Peggy’s feelings and choices were real.”

 “You’re right, too, about honoring and making the most of her sacrifice.
 I think it’d please her, to know we were able to use her body to help keep me safe, even after she’d given her life to do that.
 She can have a proper funeral and internment of her own later.”

 Caroline: Caroline doesn’t know if the words truly move the other Ventrue—their stoicism cuts both ways among them—but she hopes they do.